NFDI-Jupyter/services/docs/authentication_IAM4NFDI.md

 </div>

-### FAQ
+## FAQ

-### Why can't I change the account in Helmholtz ID
+### After logging in, why can't I switch to another login option or another AAI on the NFDI Infra Proxy?

-When you click on Logout in Jupyter4NFDI, you will be logged out from Jupyter4NFDI, but you will remain logged into the Helmholtz ID service.
-To log out from Helmholtz ID, please visit the Helmholtz ID [website](https://login.helmholtz.de/home) and click on Logout.
-Afterward, you will have the option to choose a different provider during the login process.
+To log out from the NFDI INfra Proxy, go to [https://infraproxy.nfdi-aai.dfn.de/idp/profile/oidc/end-session](https://infraproxy.nfdi-aai.dfn.de/idp/profile/oidc/end-session).

 ### How do I get access to a system
 More information about access to the systems is documented [here](features.md#1-systems-available).